Inverse Primakoff Scattering for Axionlike Particle Coupling: Formalism

-The transverse component $V_{T}/(\Q2)^{2}$ does exhibit a double pole structure at $\Q2{=}0$ for finite $\ma$.
-The kinematics of the incoming ALP and outgoing photon
+The transverse component $V_{T}/(Q^{2})^{2}$ does exhibit a double pole structure at $Q^{2} {=} 0$ for nonzero $m_{a}$.\footnote{Note that the $1/q^{2}$ factor in $V_{T}$ does not yield a pole, as the numerator that follows also vanishes identically with $Q^{2} {=} T^{2}$ when $q^{2} {\rightarrow} 0$.} The kinematics of the incoming ALP and outgoing photon makes it possible to have

-makes it possible to have $Q^{2}$ vary from time-like to space-like as the scattering angle increases at, for example, $\va{\ll}1$, $\Ea{\approx}\ma$ and $T{\approx}\ma/2$, which are the conditions for non-relativistic DM-ALPs.
-As the virtual photon is absorbed by the target, the kinematics of the target final state further limits the available $\Q2$-space.
-In general, $\Q2{\le}0$ for $\IPel$, and can be both space- and time-like for $\IPex$ and $\IPion$.
+vary from time-like to space-like as the scattering angle ($\theta$) increases.
+Fig.~\ref{fig::gagg-pole} depicts the $Q^{2} {=} 0$ contours traced by $\cos\theta$ and the fraction of energy transfer $(T/\Ea)$ at selected $v_{a}.$ For ultra-relativistic (UR) ALPs with $v_{a} {\approx} 1$, such as solar-ALPs, the divergence only happens at the forward angle.
+As $v_{a}$ becomes less relativistic, the time-like to space-like transition happens at some intermediate scattering angle.
+For non-relativistic (NR) DM-ALPs with $v_{a} {\sim} 10^{-3}$ (where $E_{a} {\approx} m_{a}$), the pole is realized at a tiny range around $T {\approx} m_{a}/2$.
+As the virtual photon is absorbed by the target, the kinematics of the final state of the target further limits the available $\Q2$-space.
+In general, $\Q2$ can be both space-like and time-like for $\IPex$ and $\IPion$, while $\Q2 {\le} 0$ for $\IPel$.

-To regulate the transverse photon pole, we improve the approach of Ref.~\citep{Chen:2016lyr} by modifying the photon propagator according to the complex refractive index of the detector materials.
-This results in a change in Eq.~(\ref{eq:ddcs}) via
+To regulate the transverse photon pole, at which the virtual photon approaches the real limit, we follow the approach of Ref.~\cite{Chen:2016lyr} and modify the photon propagator according to the complex refractive index of the detector material: $\tilde{n} {=} n_{r} {+} in_{i}$, where the real part $n_{r}$ gives the normal refractive index, and the imaginary part is related to the attenuation coefficient $\Lambda_{T} {=} 2Tn_{i}$.
+If the detector consists of only one type of atom with a number density $n_{A}$ and photo-absorption cross section $\sigma_{\gamma}(T)$, we can further relate $\Lambda_{T} {=} n_{A}\sigma_{\gamma}(T)$.
+As a result, the photon propagator in vacuum should be modified to be